 ArcGIS Solutions

 To effectively reduce crime, modern police agencies use maps and data to understand where incidents concentrate and make daily operational decisions.
-This concept, called place-based policing, has been rigorously evaluated and operational responses that focus on crime hot spots have consistently proven to be effective at reducing crime.
+This concept, called place-based policing, has been rigorously evaluated, and operational responses that focus on crime hot spots have consistently been proven to be effective at reducing crime.

 Many agencies attempt to reduce crime by using place-based policing, but they struggle because inefficient data processes and static analysis products impede their ability to efficiently detect and respond to hot spots.

-Place-based policing is an evidence-based approach to reducing crime.
-By understanding where clusters, hot spots, and repeat locations for crime and disorder occur, police can focus limited resources and coordinate community response strategies.
+Identification of clusters, hot spots, and repeat locations of crime and disorder help police focus response resources and coordinate prevention strategies.

-Monitor daily activity and accelerate hot spot analysis
+Monitor daily crime activity and accelerate hot spot analysis

-Daily Activity Dashboard is used by police personnel to understand recent trends and visualize current hot spots in crime and calls for service, which helps personnel effectively allocate operational resources.
+Daily Calls Dashboard is used by police personnel to understand recent trends and visualize current hot spots in calls for service, which helps personnel effectively allocate operational resources.

 Streamline mapping of crime and calls for service data